JuliusGrote/Tetrix_Psychopy/README.md

 - - -
 **Game Code**:

-For further information on game code read the README.txt file in the "PyGame_Tetris_Code" folder
+For further information on game code read the README.md file in the "PyGame_Tetris_Code" folder

 - - -
 **Log Files** are collected in the "data" folder as a csv file containing the trigger signal time stemps, on- and offsets of each condition, game scores and levels, etc...